study123study/study_materials/README.md

            surv.median.line = "hv",
            conf.int = FALSE,
            xlab = "Days to follow-up")
+cat("\nSince p-value < 0.0001, we conclude that highly significant differences in survival times among the three marital status groups.
+Patients who are 'Alone Again' have the poorest survival (median 539 days), while married patients have the best survival (median 1310 days).")

-# The median survival time (with 95% CI) by gender
+# e The median survival time (with 95% CI) by gender
 names(SP)
 sp_survival_sex <- survfit(Surv(Time,Censor)~sex, data = SP, type = "kaplan-meier", conf.type = "log-log")

 sp_survival_sex
+cat("Females have a substantially lower median survival time compared to males, indicating that females in this cohort have poorer survival outcomes.")

 # Kaplan-Meier estimate of the survival curve by gender
 ggsurvplot(sp_survival_sex,